swnesbitt/ATMS-305/SYLLABUS.md

 ###Required Text

 *Python Programming and Visualization for Scientists* by A. DeCaria.
-Available in the bookstore or online (link to [publisher](http://www.sundogpublishing.com/shop/python-programming-and-visualization-for-scientists-alex-decaria/)).
+Available in the bookstore or for purchase online (link to [publisher](http://www.sundogpublishing.com/shop/python-programming-and-visualization-for-scientists-alex-decaria/)).

 Our book has some corrections, which are available for download [here](http://www.sundogpublishing.com/PythonErrata.pdf).